vidaurre/glhmm/README.md

 ## Dependencies

-The required dependencies to use hmmlearn are:
+The required dependencies to use glhmm are:

 - Python >= 3.6
 - NumPy >= 1.10